Welcome To The Companion Website for the Book: Mass Vortex Theory

 Stage 4 of Star Formation Features Separation Along the Spin Axis

-Mass Vortex Theory predicts that Jupiter has a fairly normal rocky planet with an atmosphere enclosed by an ice layer.
-Gaseous debris covers and hides Jupiter’s ice layer.
+Mass Vortex Theory predicts that Jupiter has a fairly normal rocky planet with an atmosphere enclosed by an ice shell.
+Gaseous debris covers and hides Jupiter’s ice shell.

 Citizen scientists Gerald Eichstädt and Seán Doran processed this image using data from the JunoCam imager.